Cross posted from the Center for Fellowship & Scholarship Advising (CFSA) blog!

 What was the application process like?

-Although you didn’t ultimately win the award, did you learn anything through the application process?
+Did you learn anything during the application process?

 How did you work with CFSA?